Want to learn more? Download the whitepaper: The Director’s Guide to Observability.

 We developed this model based on the following engineering organization goals:

-This goal may seem aspirational to some, but the reality is that engineer happiness and the sustainability of systems are closely entwined.
-Systems that are observable are easier to own and maintain, which means it’s easier to be an engineer who owns said systems.
-In turn, happier engineers means less turnover and less time and money spent ramping up new engineers.
+- Sustainable systems and engineer happiness: This goal may seem aspirational to some, but the reality is that engineer happiness and the sustainability of systems are closely entwined.
+Systems that are observable are easier to own and maintain.
+In turn, happier engineers means less turnover, and less time and money spent ramping up new engineers.

 The goals of this model

-Everyone is talking about “observability”, but many don’t know what it is, what it’s for, or what benefits it offers.
+Everyone’s talking about “observability,” but many don’t know what it is, what it’s for, or what benefits it offers.
 With this framing of observability in terms of goals instead of tools, we hope teams will have better language for improving what their organization delivers and how they deliver it.

 The framework we describe here is a starting point.
 With it, we aim to give organizations the structure and tools to begin asking questions of themselves, and the context to interpret and describe their own situation—both where they are now, and where they could be.